counc009/taverntales/themes/psionics.md

 GM to determine the qualities and contents of this nonphysical realm.

 ### Etheric Sight &bull; Passive
-Increase all rolls you make to see things.You perfectly remember everything that you see.You can see extremely small and extremely distant things.
+Increase all rolls you make to see things.
+You perfectly remember everything that you see.
+You can see extremely small and extremely distant things.

 ### Foresight &bull; Action
 *Once each session, describe how you gaze into the future* &#8594; The GM tells